Time Period: 1806-1872

 • Principality of Reuss - Lines: Reuss Älterer Linie, Reuss Jüngerer Line (until 1848 in sub-lines: Reuss-Ebersdorf, Reuss-Lobenstein, Reuss-Schleiz):

-- 1806-1840: Accounting in a Thaler at 13⅔ pieces to the Cologne mark fine silver (secondary accounting units at 15 or 14712 pieces to the Cologne mark fine silver also existed)
+- 1806-1840: Accounting at a rate of 13⅔ Thalers to the Cologne mark of fine silver (with co-existing local accounting at 15 or 14712 Thalers to the Cologne mark of fine silver).

 • Duchy of Saxe - (Ernestine) Lines 1735-1826: Sachsen-Coburg-Saalfeld, Sachsen-Gotha-Altenburg, Sachsen-Hildburghausen, Sachsen-Meiningen - (Ernestine) Lines 1826-1918: Sachsen-Altenburg, Sachsen-Coburg und Gotha, Sachsen-Meiningen: